Kiss Kiss (Chris Brown song)

-"Kiss Kiss" is a song by American singer Chris Brown featuring vocals and sole production from fellow American singer and rapper T-Pain from the former's second studio album, Exclusive (2007).
-Written by the two artists, the song was released as the album's second single on September 10, 2007 worldwide.
+"Kiss Kiss" is a song by American singer Chris Brown featuring fellow American singer and rapper T-Pain.
+Written by the two and produced by the latter, the song was released worldwide as the second single from the former's second studio album Exclusive on September 10, 2007.
 It was later solicited to rhythm crossover radios in the United States on September 11, 2007.
-"Kiss Kiss" is composed as upbeat chanting record that incorporates elements of R&B and dance music.
-The song is written mainly about getting a woman's attention.
+"Kiss Kiss" is an upbeat record that incorporates elements of R&B, hip-hop and dance music.
+The song's lyrics are about getting a woman's attention.

-The official remix features American rapper Nelly from the hip-hop group St. Lunatics.

 "Kiss Kiss" topped the charts in New Zealand and the United States, becoming Brown's second number one single in both countries.
 It also peaked inside the top ten in Canada and Australia and later earned platinum certifications there.
 The single, however failed to garner similar success in the European territories, peaking outside the top twenty in Ireland and the United Kingdom and below the top fifty in Sweden and Switzerland.

 The music video for "Kiss Kiss" was directed by Brown and Erik White, who directed the music video for his last number one single "Run It!".
-The video features Brown in personas – a nerd and a jock – and several dance sequeces.
+The video features Brown in personas – a nerd and a jock – and several dance sequences.
 It earned a nomination at the 2008 MTV Video Music Awards for "Best Choreography".
 It was nominated for several other accolades at the 2008 BET Awards and the 50th Annual Grammy Awards.
+The song's official remix features American rapper Nelly.

 Background and production

 "Kiss Kiss" was released as the second single from Brown's second studio album Exclusive (2007), after the moderately successful "Wall to Wall" (2007).
 The song was released to digital retailers worldwide on September 10, 2007, through Zomba Recordings.
 A day later, on September 11, 2007, Jive Records and Zomba Recordings serviced the song to rhythmic crossover radio in the United States.
 It was later solicited to contemporary hit radio on October 16, 2007.

 "Kiss Kiss" was written by Chris Brown and T-Pain, and produced by the latter.
 In an interview with Shaheem Reed from MTV News, Brown stated that the first version, which he intended to make a little more adult, was rejected.
-He said the original line, " She's chunky, chunky/ She's thick, thick" was changed to "She wants that lovey dovey/ That kiss, kiss/ In her mind, she fantasize about getting with me/ 'Cause they hating on me/ They wanna dis, dis, but she's fine, so fine/ And thick as can be" to keep the song "PG-13".
+He said the original line, " She's chunky, chunky/ She's thick, thick" was changed to "She wants that lovey dovey/ That kiss, kiss/ In her mind, she fantasize about getting with me/ 'Cause they hating on me/ They wanna dis, dis, but she's mine, so fine/ And thick as can be" to keep the song "PG-13".
 The song was recorded at Chalice Recording Studio – a recording studio in Los Angeles, California – by Brian Sumner.
 Fabian Marasciullo mixed the track with assistance from Chad Jolley at Hit Factory Criteria in Miami, Florida.
 A remix featuring Nelly in addition to T-Pain was released in November 7.